Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Introduction

-This paper is aimed at the cryptographer who has heard about these tools and seeks a clear understanding of their mechanics, and a framework for their usefulness and their limitations.
-We describe the SFT algorithm from a high-level point of view, stressing the mathematical ideas behind it and the situations in which it can be applied.
-We study, from the Fourier analysis point of view, different approaches for applying these tools and of proving results in this area.
-We also show some limitations on applications that use these tools.
-Moreover, we survey some of the recent results and applications using these tools.
+We use the general term \emph{significant Fourier transform} (SFT) to refer to algorithms that compute a function's significant coefficients.
+SFT algorithms first appear explicitly in the work of Kushilevitz and Mansour~\cite{KM}, though some of the main ideas already appear in earlier works.
+Subsequently new algorithms were presented, in various special cases of groups or functions, until the work of Akavia, Goldwasser and Safra~\cite{AGS} who presented a generic algorithm for all finite abeliean groups and all complex-valued functions.
+The algorithms in the literature are often presented very differently, and some of them are designed to fulfill a very particular task, but they are all based on the same mathematical principles.

+The main aim of this paper is to present a complete study of the SFT algorithms.
+Our work unifies these algorithms by clarifying the core mathematics underlying them.
+Thus, our focus is on a broad mathematical overview using Fourier analysis on finite groups and elementary group theory.
+We remark that our work is not necessarily the best presentation of a specific SFT algorithm, but we believe that a reader who is interested in understanding the rules and framework of these algorithms would benefit from this work.
+Our study also leads to a new approach for some of the more complicated cases.
+Furthermore, this paper surveys applications of the SFT algorithm in the field of cryptography and also gives limitations for such applications.

 The SFT algorithm and variants have received great attention in the literature outside the regime of cryptography.
-The Kushilevitz--Mansour algorithm~\cite{KM} is a cornerstone in this research field, and serves as a basis for most algorithms, including the one we present in this paper.
 Researchers in engineering, concerned with practical applications in signal processing, have developed algorithms with greater efficiency (with respect to various metrics); for a recent survey on these algorithms see Gilbert, Indyk, Iwen and Schmidt~\cite{Fourier_survey}.
+Our work does not cover these developments.

 0.2cm